Fibered Categories a la Jean Benabou: Properties of Geometric Morphisms

-On the other hand if $\Delta$ has a fibred left adjoint $\Pi$ then $F \cong \Delta_1$ has an ordinary left adjoint $L \cong \Pi_1$ and as $\Pi \cong \Pi_L$ in the 2-category $\Cat{\downarrow}\B$ with vertical natural transformations as 2-cells (because both functors are left adjoints to $\Delta$ in this 2-category) it follows that $\Pi_L$ is also cartesian and, therefore, the functor $L$ satisfies the requirement of condition (1).
+On the other hand if $\Delta$ has a fibered left adjoint $\Pi$ then $F \cong \Delta_1$ has an ordinary left adjoint $L \cong \Pi_1$ and as $\Pi \cong \Pi_L$ in the 2-category $\Cat{\downarrow}\B$ with vertical natural transformations as 2-cells (because both functors are left adjoints to $\Delta$ in this 2-category) it follows that $\Pi_L$ is also cartesian and, therefore, the functor $L$ satisfies the requirement of condition (1).
 Thus, condition (2) entails condition (1). \end{proof}

+Fibrations satisfying the equivalent conditions of the previous theorem were originally called ``molecular'' since when $\B$ is $\Set$ one easily sees that $L$ associates with $A$ its set $LA$ of connected components the family of which is represented by $\eta_A : A \to FLA$ and one may think of the connected components of an object as the ``molecules'' it is made of.

-Moreover, it follows from the fibred version of the Special Adjoint Functor Theorem\footnote{which applies as $P_\Se$ has a small generating family and, therefore, also a small cogenerating family (as shown by R.~Par\'e and D.~Schumacher)} that a geometric morphism $F \dashv U : \E \to \Se$ between toposes is locally connected if and only if $F$ preserves the locally cartesian closed structure as $\Delta : P_\Se \to \gl(F)$ preserves internal limits iff $F$ preserves finite limits and dependent products.
+Moreover, it follows from the fibered version of the Special Adjoint Functor Theorem\footnote{which applies as $P_\Se$ has a small generating family and, therefore, also a small cogenerating family (as shown by R.~Par\'e and D.~Schumacher)} that a geometric morphism $F \dashv U : \E \to \Se$ between toposes is locally connected if and only if $F$ preserves the locally cartesian closed structure as $\Delta : P_\Se \to P_F$ preserves internal limits iff $F$ preserves (finite limits and) dependent products.
+Obviously, the latter condition is equivalent to the requirement that $F_{/I} : \Se/I \to \E/FI$ preserves exponentials for all $I \in \Se$.